mxvsh/drivegram/README.md

 Run on your local machine without any external dependencies.
 You just need to create a Telegram application and get the API ID and API Hash from [my.telegram.org](https://my.telegram.org).

+It uses SQLite as a database to store user data and files.
+You can run the project using Docker or on your local machine.

 ## Features

 - ✨ Clean UI